 2012-13 Panini Preferred Anthony Davis RC #325 Autographed Jersey #/99 RS, #407 Autograph #/25 CR, #507 Autograph #/25 PC

-Although Panini featured Anthony Davis' signature heavily in earlier products, 2012-13 Panini Threads has his first autographed rookie card.
+Although Panini featured Davis' signature heavily in earlier products, 2012-13 Panini Threads has his first autographed rookie card.
 While that makes it notable in its own right, it's also printed on wood card stock, giving it an even more distinct look and feel.

-Other Notable Early Anthony Davis Cards
+Other Notable Early Anthony Davis Cards - 2011-12 Redemptions

-As a part of the final three 2011-12 NBA products, Panini inserted redemption cards for 2012 draft picks.
+As part of the final three 2011-12 NBA products, Panini inserted redemption cards for 2012 draft picks.
 Numbers were paired with their draft position.
 As the first overall pick, Anthony Davis is redemption card #1 in each of the three sets.
 These should not be confused with the 2011 draft redemptions, which also have autographs.